23technologies/attach-scs-seed/README.md

 Adjust variables in environment/standard.tfvars to suit your needs.

-Place the gardener-apiserver.yaml file in the folder terraform.
+Add the gardener-apiserver.yaml kubeconfig to the terraform/ folder.
+This kubeconfig should access the virtual-gardener-apiserver in your garden-cluster

 ## Build up Gardener